erlang/otp/HOWTO/SBOM.md

 ```

 One can update the `make/openvex.table` with the reason of "code not present", meaning, the component is included
 in OTP but the vulnerable code is not present.
+It is important to note that any statement written in the table
+should not be updated, the table is append only.

 ```json
 {